yijiang1/fold_slice/README.md

 To run GPU-based ptychographic reconstruction, you have to use MATLAB 2018.
 Other version may not work properly.
 This is the way!

 # Major differences from the PtychoShelves package
-1. Some data I/O code has been changed to accoumdate for electron ptychography.
+1. Some data I/O code has been changed to accommodate for electron ptychography.
 See sample scripts for more details.

 2. A modified least-squares maximum likelihood multi-slice ptychography algorithm is added as a new engine: GPU_MS